dmwilsonkc/magic-mirror-voice-control-skill/README.md

 git clone https://github.com/dmwilsonkc/magic-mirror-voice-control-skill.git

 When Mycroft initializes the skill, it will ask you for the ip address of your MagicMirror (Be ready, it happens fast).
-You must use on of the phrases from the SetIpKeywords.voc if you wish to set the ip by voice.
+You must use one of the phrases from the SetIpKeywords.voc if you wish to set the ip by voice.
 For example when you hear the sound that Mycroft is listening:

 * set mirror ip address 192.168.X.X